Why Surveys Work

 Avoid Leading Questions

-A leading question nudges the respondent toward a particular answer, potentially skewing the results.
-Instead of asking, “How much do you enjoy our new feature?”
-Ask a more neutral question like, “How satisfied are you with our new feature?”
-Leading questions can create biased data, which undermines the reliability of your survey results.
+A leading question drives the respondent toward a specific response, therefore biasing the results.
+Rather than probing, “How much do you enjoy our new feature?”
+Ask a more impartial question, such as, “How satisfied are you with our new feature?”
+Leading questions could produce biased data, therefore compromising the validity of your survey results.

 Keep It Short and Focused